goyalankit/blog/posts/_posts/2017-04-30-linux-bridge.markdown

 Bridges can be used to create various different network topologies and it's important to understand how they work.
 I have seen bridges being used with containers where they are used to provide networking in network namespaces along with `veth` devices.
 In fact the default networking in docker is provided using [bridge](https://docs.docker.com/engine/userguide/networking/#default-networks).

 This is all for now, hopefully this was useful.
 This was mainly based on the excellent paper [Anatomy of a Linux bridge](https://wiki.aalto.fi/download/attachments/70789083/linux_bridging_final.pdf) and my own reading of linux kernel code.
+I'd appreciate any feedback, or comments.

 ---